TheGregTanaka/Taskit/README.md

 This will start a nodemon process listening on `localhost:3200`.

+NOTE: YOU MUST HAVE A LOCAL COPY OF THE DATABASE FOR THIS TO WORK PROPERLY

+To push to heroku, from the `code/api` directory run `npm run publishHeroku`

 See readme in the `api` directory for route documentation.

 ## 3. React Front End

 The front end of the application is React, and located directly in the code directory.

+The application requires environment variables.
+There is an example provided at `code/api/example.env` which works for development, however should be renamed.
+(.env\* is gitignored).
+The values in this are different on the production server.

-To run this, simply:
+To run the React app for development, run:
 ```
+cp code/web/example.env code/web/.env
 cd code/web
 npm install
 npm start